-A serial hard disk drive can be connected to any available SATA connector.
+A serial hard disk drive can be connected to any available SATA IDE connector.

 - 1. Locate the signal cable that comes with the new drive. - 2.
-Locate an available SATA connector on the system board.
-See "Identifying parts on the system board" on page 11. - 3.
-Connect one end of the signal cable to the drive and the other to an available SATA connector on the system board. - 4.
-Your computer has extra power connectors for additional drives.
-Connect a power connector to the drive.
+Locate an available SATA IDE connector on the system board.
+See "Identifying parts on the system board" on page 12. - 3.
+Connect one end of the signal cable to the drive and the other to an available SATA IDE connector on the system board. - 4.
+Locate one of the extra five-wire power connectors and connect it to the drive.